Assetory/i18nManager/README.md

 translations.messageWithValue("test.sentence", value);
 ```

-#### 5. Your output now should show the selected message, or [MISSING] if you did not set the right path.
+#### 5. Your output now should show the selected message, or [MISSING] if the translation has not been found.

 ## License